- How do I estimate my health care costs?

 The total cost for the year for your premium payments, prescription medication and physical therapy comes to $7,080.
 But only the $2,160 you paid for your physical therapy goes toward your $4,000 out-of-pocket maximum (your premium payments and prescription copay don’t count).

 These numbers are just examples.
 Check the plan you’re interested in for specifics.
-You can explore your insurance options now, or contact a licensed insurance agent at 1-844-211-7730 for more information.
+You can explore short term health insurance options now.

 Say you can’t set aside enough money to buy health insurance just yet.
 Maybe you’re between jobs or self-employed.
-One option you might think about is short-term medical insurance, which is underwritten by Golden Rule Insurance Company.
+One option you might think about is short term health insurance, which is underwritten by Golden Rule Insurance Company.
 This type of plan gives you coverage for a limited amount of time when you don’t have health insurance.

-Note that short-term insurance plans don’t offer the same protections as comprehensive plans.
+Note that short term insurance plans don’t offer the same protections as comprehensive plans.
 That’s because the insurance company can do something called medical underwriting, during which they can pull your medical records and deny you coverage if you have a preexisting condition.
-They also don’t have to cover preventive care.
+They also don’t have to cover preventive care or all the essential health benefits required by the Affordable Care Act.
+Short term health insurance does not meet all federal requirements to qualify as “minimum essential coverage.”

 So, it’s a good idea to read the plan’s brochure before buying it.